RWS/ISHBootstrap/Topics/How to use the repository (Examples).md

 - **osuser** and **ospassword** are the credentials used in the **Content Manager** installation input parameters to specify which user runs the services.
 The osuser must be member of the local administrator group.
 - Dependency to PowerShell modules on gallery
   - [CertificatePS](http://www.powershellgallery.com/packages/CertificatePS/).
 This is used to help with certificate templates.
 Read more about this [here](https://github.com/Sarafian/CertificatePS)
-  - [Carbon](http://www.powershellgallery.com/packages/Carbon/).
-This is used to add the osuser to the local administrator group.
   - [PSFTP](http://www.powershellgallery.com/packages/PSFTP/).
 This is used to download files from an ftp server
   - [ISHDeploy.12.0.0](http://www.powershellgallery.com/packages/ISHDeploy.12.0.0/).
 This is used to download files from an ftp server
 - Dependency to PowerShell modules in this repository.
 The following modules must be published to an internal NuGet server.
 The target server